patryk-ku/mpris-discord-rpc/README.md

 <details>
   <summary>An incorrect album image is being displayed.</summary>

 MusicBrainz often returns incorrect images, but it is only used if finding a cover on Last.fm fails.
-So, you can either disable MusicBrainz as a cover source in the configuration and wait for someone to upload the correct album cover to Last.fm, or you can upload it yourself.
+So, you can either disable MusicBrainz as a cover source in the config and wait for someone to upload the correct album cover to Last.fm, or you can upload it yourself.

 Then, clear the album cache.